Buckhill/mfastack/README.md

 ## What is MFALib?

 MFA Stack Lib (MFALib) is the core validation library used within the MFA Stack server.
 We've hosted this source code online as a means for companies looking to implement MFA Stack Server to validate and scrutinise our work.
-During the installation process MFA Stack Server downloads the latest stable branch of MFALib.
+During the installation process MFA Stack Server downloads the latest stable branch of MFALib from Github.

 ## Licence